Team Tony cultivates, curates and shares Tony Robbins’ stories and core principles, to help others achieve an

 The Belichick-Brady dynamic

-What the New England Patriots can teach us about coaches, captains and the power of partnership
+What the New England Patriots can teach us about the power of partnership

 This piece was specially written for the Tony Robbins blog by the founding editor of The Wall Street Journal’s sports section, Sam Walker.

-The New England Patriots are about to make their ninth Super Bowl appearance in 18 seasons.
+The New England Patriots have made 11 Super Bowl appearances, winning six titles as Super Bowl champions.
 They are, by my reckoning, one of the 17 most enduringly successful sports teams of all time.

 New England is, by any standard, a freak team – a statistical outlier.
 It’s tempting to disregard their success as something magical.
 That would be a mistake.
 The Patriots can teach all of us, even in business, a powerful lesson about management.